PaddlePaddle/continuous_evaluation/README.md

 1. An AI system has several KPIs.
 The image classification system has two KPIs -- precision and recall.
 1. KPIs are supposed to be improved (increment or decrement) with respect to Git commits.

-## The Solution
+## The Solution as a Table

-We proposal to develop a tool, the *Continuous Evaluation* program, which checks out each Git commits (or, for saving computational resource, only Git merge commits on the main branch), builds and runs the *KPI evaluation programs* in the commit.
+We propose to develop a tool, the *Continuous Evaluation* program, which checks out each Git commits (or, for saving the computational resource, only Git merge commits on the main branch), builds and runs the *KPI evaluation programs* in the commit.

-An KPI evaluation program is the one that computes and prints one or more KPIs.
-For example, all programs whose filenames have the suffix `_kpi`.
+A KPI evaluation program is the one that computes and prints one or more KPIs.

 Given that each Git commit is immutable and has a timestamp, and each Git commit contains some KPI evaluation programs that prints a number, say, N, KPI values, the running of the continuous evaluation program with the AI system's Git repository should fill a table with the following scheme: